GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 On this step you should be able to access the Flyte dashboard via the domain you specified.
 But the application is not secured yet.
 Let's do that next.

-## Enable IAP and create OAuth client
+## Configure OAuth Consent Screen and create OAuth 2.0 client

 Before securing the application with Identity Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
 Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

-Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials).
-Save the client ID and secret for later use.
-Also, add the redirect URI to the OAuth 2.0 client as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect`.
+Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials) and selecting "Create OAuth client ID".
+Use the "Web application" type and proceed with the creation.
+Use Client ID and secret to create a Secret in the Kubernetes cluster:

-## Configure IAP

-Create secret for IAP using the OAuth client ID and secret you obtained in the previous step:

 ```shell
 kubectl create secret generic flyte-http-oauth \